Robust utility maximization problem in model with jumps and unbounded claim: Introduction

-Finally, we have to stress that some class of QBSDEJs was studied by Becherer \cite{B06} and Morlais \cite{M09a, M09b} only in the case of bounded terminal condition (see also \cite{ABL09} ).
+Finally, we have to emphasize that some classes of QBSDEJs were studied by Becherer \cite{B06} and Morlais \cite{M09a, M09b} in the case of bounded terminal condition (see also \cite{ABL09} ).
 More recently, using the forward approach introduced in \cite{BElk13}, El Karoui, Matoussi and Ngoupeyou \cite{ElkMN11} have obtained an existence result of a general class of QBSDEJs with unbounded final condition.

 The paper is organized as follows.
 In Section $2$, we describe the model and the stochastic control problem.
 In Section $3$, we characterize the optimal model measure for the minimization problem via a solution of QBSDEJs.
-We prove a comparison and a concavity results for the solution of our QBSDEJ with respect to control parameters.
-In Section $4$, we derive the necessary and sufficient conditions that must satisfy the optimal control and then we establish the dynamic maximum principle which characterizes implicitly the optimal strategy $ (\psi^*, c^*, \Q^*)$ as a \mb{solution of a} forward-backward system.
+We prove a comparison and a concavity result for the solution of our QBSDEJ with respect to control parameters.
+In Section $4$, we derive the necessary and sufficient conditions that must satisfy the optimal control and then we establish the dynamic maximum principle which characterizes implicitly the optimal strategy $ (\psi^*, c^*, \Q^*)$ as a solution of a forward-backward system.
 For a specific choice of utility functions, the value function is given in Section 5 in terms of the optimal plan.
 Finally, Section 6 contains a technical proof concerning a regularity result of QBSDEJs.

-\section{The Model and the stochastic control problem}
+\section{The Model and the Stochastic Control Problem}

 We consider a filtered probability space $(\Omega,{\cal G}, \mathbb G, \P)$.
 All the processes are $\mathbb G$-adapted, and defined on the time interval $[0,T]$ where $T$ is the finite horizon.
 We recall that any special $\gg$-semimartingale $Y$ admits a canonical decomposition $Y=Y_0+A +M^{Y,c}+M^{Y,d}$ where $A $ is a predictable finite variation process, $M^{Y,c}$ is a continuous martingale and $M^{Y,d}$ is a discontinuous martingale.